 Why are the grants online only now?

 Access for Athletes has grown exponentially over the last few years.
 Paper grants required us to manually input each and every application into our database.
-With nearly 1,500 grants received last year that was a lot of time!
-With our new system we will be able to focus more on each individual grant application.
-Also, many of the applications we received last year were incomplete.
-We expect that the structure of the new application will prevent most of this from happening again.
+With over 1,500 grants received last year that was a lot of time!
+With our current system we are able to focus more on each individual grant application.
+Also, many of the applications we received in previous years were incomplete.
+The structure of the new application helps to ensure that your application is eligible for consideration.

 The environmental benefits are an added bonus!

 We have three different categories.
 You are only able to apply for ONE each year:

 I received a grant last year.
 Can I apply again this year?

 Yes!
 You can apply for a grant every year.

 However, you may only apply for an equipment grant every three years.
 The exception is for athletes under 16 years old, as they are on a two-year cycle.

 Can I apply from outside the United States?